Rajasthan Assembly passes 2022-23 budget | Headlines

 He said he has urged the prime minister to implement the old pension scheme so that the employees of the central government as well as All India Services, along with the employees of state governments, can get financial security guarantee after retirement.

 Replying to the debate that the state is burdened with massive loans, the chief minister said, ''The state government cannot take loans without the approval of the Centre.
 If the GSDP is high then more loans are sanctioned.
 The governments take loans for developmental work.
 A loan is taken if you have the capacity to repay it.
 We have the capacity to repay the loan so we have taken it.''
-PTI AG SDA AQS AQS
+Among the major announcements that Gehlot made based on the suggestions received from legislators include Janta clinics, which will run on government expenditure for which an amount of Rs 200 crore has been proposed.

+In the next financial year also, 100 new public clinics will be opened, along with the previous Janta clinics that were started on PPP mode.

+Besides, Gehlot announced the formation of the Food Safety and Control Commissionerate to deal with adulteration, upgradation of 500 government primary schools to upper primary and 250 upper primary to senior secondary, providing self-defense training to 2lakh girls in government schools next year, priority to winners in rural Olympics on contractual jobs in rural panchayat, pension of Rs 20,000 per month for sportspersons above 40 years of age, formation of cadre of female sub-inspectors, recruitment of 2,000 additional Home Guard jawans and link command control center with panic button in bus, taxi and other public transport.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)